 One of the earliest breeders of the year, they will lay eggs as early as the end of February.
 This doesn’t mean that they stop early though, as each pair rears up to three broods of chicks, and may continue through to the end of June.

 Usually in the fork of a branch, or up against the trunk of a tree, mistle thrush nests are made out of loosely woven grasses, moss and roots, held together with mud, leaves and rotten wood.
 Inside they are lined with fine grasses and occasionally pine needles, which are thought to reduce nest parasites.

-Like food sources, mistle thrushes are also defend their nests vigorously, routinely chasing off corvids.
-They have also been known to take on sparrowhawks, buzzards, barn owls and one even killed a jackdaw!
+As with food sources, mistle thrushes will also defend their nests vigorously, routinely chasing off corvids.
+They have also been known to take on sparrowhawks, buzzards and barn owls, and one even killed a jackdaw!

 Despite a widespread expansion throughout the 19th and 20th centuries, mistle thrushes have been declining since the 1970s.
 In England over a third of the population was lost between 1995 and 2010, which was thought to be due to the reduced annual survival of juveniles.